Fig. 1 Atlantic Ocean (World Ocean Database) |

 Fig. 2 GISStemp Projection (estimate) |

-The graphs shown in today's post indicate that as the photons are absorbed by seawater and become a part of the potential enthalpy heat content they then are subject to the Second Law of Thermodynamics.
+The graphs shown in today's post (Fig. 1 and Fig. 2) indicate that as the photons are absorbed by seawater and become a part of the potential enthalpy heat content they then are subject to the Second Law of Thermodynamics.

 They will then only flow from hot to cold, i.e. from warmer water into cooler water (or air, etc.).

-That flow does take place because otherwise the actual in situ (WOD data) patterns shown in Fig. 1 would have become the patterns shown in Fig. 2.
+That flow does take place because otherwise the actual (WOD data) pattern shown in Fig. 1 would have become the pattern shown in Fig. 2.

-The Conservative Temperature of the TEOS-10 stricture (Fig. 1) is reformed by using the GISS surface temperature ocean surface values (Fig. 2) to modify them.
+The Conservative Temperature of the TEOS-10 stricture pattern (Fig. 1) is reformed by the grafting software using the GISS surface temperature ocean surface values to modify them into the Fig. 2 pattern .

-That generates the pattern that would be shown if there was no Second Law of Thermodynamics.
+That Fig. 2 pattern is what the Fig. 1 pattern would become if no Second Law of Thermodynamics existed.

 III.
 Closer Analysis

-That is because among other things those photons are consistently on the move as the Second Law of Thermodynamics kicks in after the photon's journey from the Sun ends when those photons enter the molecules of surface seawater.
+That is because among other things those photons are consistently on the move as the Second Law of Thermodynamics kicks in after the photon's journey from the Sun ends.

 Thus, what the two graphs show is that if the photons did not move to cooler seawater near them the graph at Fig. 2 would be the resulting pattern.

-The Fig. 2 graph shows what the Conservative Temperature pattern would be but isn't.
+The Fig. 2 graph shows what the original Conservative Temperature pattern would become.

-That is because the heat then at the surface would continually increase as more and more photons entered surface seawater molecules and then stay there.
+That is because the heat then at the surface in seawater molecules would continually increase as more and more photons entered surface seawater molecules and remained there.

-In other words the heat flux is composed of infrared photon flow from hot/warm to cold/cool.
+In other words the heat flux is composed of infrared photon flow from hot/warm at the surface to colder/cooler water.

-This repeats over and over at each ocean depth at different rates during day/night and summer/winter times and seasons.
+This repeats over and over at each ocean depth at different rates depending on day and night temperature changes and summer and winter temperature changes.

 This is fundamental science (warm/hot flows spontaneously to cool/cold) which is still known as the Second Law of Thermodynamics.